-This how-to will help you with your initial setup on Fedora 21 so that you can successfully secure your server while giving you the peace of mind knowing your server is protected.
 With any server, the primary goal should always be security.
 Many users are victims of malicious infiltrations on their servers due to the lack of security boundaries established from the beginning.
 Let us begin on the right path by laying our foundation with security.
+This how-to will help you with your initial setup on Fedora 21 so that you can successfully secure your server while giving you peace of mind knowing your server is protected.

 What Do You Need?

-You need a Fedora 21 server that is configured with a static IP address.
-If you do not have a server already, consider a cost-effective server from Atlantic.Net and be up in under 30 seconds.
+You need a Fedora 21 server configured with a static IP address.
+If you do not have a server already, consider a cost-effective server from Atlantic.Net and be up in 30 seconds.

-To get started, login to your Fedora 21 server via SSH or the VNC Console located here.
-Atlantic.Net Cloud servers are setup as minimal installations in order to avoid having unnecessary packages from being installed and never used.
+To get started, log in to your Fedora 21 server via SSH or the VNC Console located here.
+Atlantic.Net Cloud servers are set up as minimal installations to avoid having unnecessary packages from being installed and never used.
 If some software packages that you’re used to using aren’t installed by default, feel free to install them as needed.

 Let’s make sure that your server is fully up-to-date.

-With the server up-to-date, we can continue the process and secure your server.
+We can continue the process and secure your server with the server up-to-date.

 Update the Fedora 21 Root Password